 This morning we attended the ANZAC Day Dawn Service at the Commonwealth War Memorial Cemetery in Cairo.
 This year the commemorations were hosted by Australian Embassy, every other year the services are hosted by New Zealand.
 On a perfect April morning in the well manicured and candle-lit lawn the services were held and the Last Post played.

-The Cairo, Commonwealth War Graves Cemetery is located at:
+If you are in Egypt on ANZAC Day then consider coming along.
+The Commonwealth War Graves Cemetery is located at:

 9 Nabil El Wakad Street